mrshurik/indexed-allocator/TUTORIAL.md

 It’s a header-only library, you don’t have to build and install anything, just set path to the include directory when building your project.

 ### Building and running the tests
-You need to have cmake and googletests installed.
+You need to have cmake and boost installed.
 Go to the project directory.
 ```sh
 $ mkdir build
 $ cd build